One Day in Rome Before Our Sun Princess Cruise

 Rome in One Day: Final Thoughts

-Even with just one day, Rome delivered everything we hoped for — incredible food, iconic sights, and a perfect start to our Sun Princess adventure.
-If you’re planning a pre‑cruise stay, this itinerary keeps things simple, enjoyable, and totally doable.
+Even with just one day, Rome delivered everything we hoped for — iconic landmarks, incredible food, and the perfect start to our Sun Princess Mediterranean cruise.
+If you’re planning a pre‑cruise stay in Rome or trying to figure out the easiest way to get from Rome to the Civitavecchia Cruise Port, this simple itinerary keeps things stress‑free and totally doable.

 About the Author